Posted on August 16, 2021

-Your 2019 MIPS performance feedback is now available, which includes your MIPS final scores and payment adjustment information.
-You should carefully review your reporting results.
-Any positive or negative payment adjustment will apply to your 2021 Medicare Part B payments for covered professional services.
-You have until 8pm EST on October 5, 2020 to request a targeted review if you believe an error was made in your 2021 MIPS payment adjustment calculation.
+2020 MIPS performance feedback reports, which include MIPS final scores and payment adjustment information, are now available.
+Clinicians and groups should carefully review their reporting results.
+Any positive or negative payment adjustment will apply to their 2022 Medicare Part B payments for covered professional services.
+A targeted review can be requested until October 1, 2021, if clinicians believe an error was made in their 2022 MIPS payment adjustment calculation.

-- Final performance category scores and weights for Quality, Promoting Interoperability, Improvement Activities and Cost
+- Final performance category scores and weights for Quality, Cost*, Promoting Interoperability, and Improvement Activities

 - Measure-level performance data and scores